Dicee/algorithmicProblems/README.md

 - **Interviewbit:** not all problems are interesting, but the website is pretty well-designed and useful to people who wish to train for coding/problem solving interviews.
 The problems labeled witht he name of a big tech company (Google, Amazon, Facebook, Microsoft) are very useful to train.
 The website also has nice functionalities that I didn't see on many websites like system design questions and even mock interviews with other members of the website.
 Pretty cool.

+- **Advent of Code:** easy problems, just for the fun of having an advent of code for developers.
+All the ones I did so far require manual parsing of an input file, and can be solved with a brute force solution given that the file is small.

 - **Miscellaneous:** this folder contains random work I've been doing on my own.
 Not all of it is complete/refined, but I like keeping track of it.

 Links
 ===================
-- CodinGame (http://www.codingame.com/cg/) is a french website dedicated to programming freaks which proposes problems of increasing difficulty.
+- [CodinGame](http://www.codingame.com/cg/) is a french website dedicated to programming freaks which proposes problems of increasing difficulty.

-- Project Euler (https://projecteuler.net/) is a website that every math and algorithmic lover must visit.
+- [Project Euler](https://projecteuler.net/) is a website that every math and algorithmic lover must visit.
 To this date, more than 470 problems have been released, giving a hard time to thousands of programers.
 Most of these problems are math-oriented and require good skills both in math and programming.

-- Codility (https://codility.com/programmers/lessons/) is a website that proposes some algorithmic lessons and exercises.
+- [Codility](https://codility.com/programmers/lessons/) is a website that proposes some algorithmic lessons and exercises.
 It also provides a nice in-browser IDE and offers its services to company recruiters to test their candidates on Codility's platform.

-- CodeEval (https://www.codeeval.com) is a website that proposes algorithmic challenges of various difficulties and have a nice ranking/progression system.
+- [CodeEval](https://www.codeeval.com) is a website that proposes algorithmic challenges of various difficulties and have a nice ranking/progression system.

-- HackerRank (https://www.hackerrank.com) is a website that organizes various algorithmic challenges.
+- [HackerRank](https://www.hackerrank.com) is a website that organizes various algorithmic challenges.
 It's a very good resource for developping one's algorithmic abilities.

-- Interviewbit (https://www.interviewbit.com/) is a website that is heavily focused on providing an interview-like experience.
+- [Interviewbit](https://www.interviewbit.com/) is a website that is heavily focused on providing an interview-like experience.
 It covers a large variety of coding problems and system design questions.
 Good resource for preparing interviews.

+- [Advent of Code](https://adventofcode.com) is a fun website with Christmas-themed problems (one per day, like an advent calendar).
+I did it because it was referenced from the Kotlin guide on getting started, so I thought it'd be a fun way to learn the language.